Logo

 Q: But Stamina lets me-

-A: Do not let Reddit fool you.
-Stamina is garbage.
+A: Stamina is never worth it.
 Psyker and Vet are the only classes that should even consider Stamina curios, and even then it is highly questionable.
+Is it nice to have?
+Sure.
+Do you need it?
+No, and keeping it on will only make you more reliant on it the longer you use it.
 Taking Stamina gives you something you don't need in exchange for one of the most important things that you do need.
 It is a terrible decision, especially on Zealot.
-If you can't keep yourself alive without extra Stamina, not having enough Stamina is not the problem.
+If you can't keep yourself alive without extra Stamina, not having enough Stamina is not the problem: https://tinyurl.com/bde7xkfc

 Q: I do agree though Wounds are indeed garbage.